- Politics and Social Issues»

 We desperately needed change to come and Trump was saying all the right things.
 I so appreciate his coming into Washington D.C., like a man on fire, getting things done, but I don't agree and can't accept, where blame is being directed today.

-Fingers are being pointed and blame is being placed, not on the disaster that is Obamacare, not on the Dems that fell in line with their Party, regardless of how they truly felt about it, no, blame is being placed on those who stood in opposition to a 'Revised' version of the same old disaster.
+Fingers are being pointed and blame is being placed, not on the disaster that is Obamacare, not on the Dems that fell in line with their Party, regardless of how they or their Constituents truly felt about it.
+Oh no, blame is being placed on those who stood in opposition to a 'Revised' version of the same old disaster!

-Blame is being directed at; a not so silent, definitely not falling in line...Minority...Conservatives.
+Blame is being directed at; a not so silent, definitely not falling in line, Thank God they are there, Minority.....Conservatives.

 I promised the people of North Carolina's 11th District that I would fight for a full repeal of the Affordable Care Act and a replacement with a market-driven approach that brings down costs and provides more choices for the American people, I remain wholeheartedly committed to following through on this promise.
 I know President Trump is committed to repealing Obamacare and replacing it with a system that works for American families, and I look forward to working with him to do just that.— Mark Meadows